CSCI-40500-Summer-2025/Project-2/README.md

 Page for submitting a found item

-Feed showing dummy posts (lost & found)
+Feed showing users posts (lost & found)

 Filter to show lost only / found only / all posts